First National Financial LP

 Section 6.
 Handling of reported violations

-Once your concern has been communicated to the Senior Director, Human Resources, Director of Internal Audit or Audit Committee (each, a "Recipient"), the following procedures are intended to be followed.
+Once your concern has been communicated to the Head of Human Resources, the Head of Risk Management and Internal Audit or Audit Committee (each, a “Recipient”), the following procedures are intended to be followed.

-1. Unless the report has been made anonymously, the Recipient should confirm receipt of your communication or complaint within five business days of receipt wherever practicable or where specifically requested.
+Unless the report has been made anonymously, the Recipient should confirm receipt of your communication or complaint within five business days of receipt wherever practicable or where specifically requested.
+The Recipient may advise you when an investigation (if any) has been completed, however the results or outcome of any investigation will not be disclosed, unless the Audit Committee determines otherwise or where notification is required pursuant to applicable laws.

-3. If the Recipient determines that your concern is covered by this Policy, he or she should conduct an investigation and determine whether further action is required.
+2. If the Recipient determines that your concern is covered by this Policy, he or she should conduct an independent and impartial investigation into any persons named in the report or alleged Misconduct and determine whether further action is required.
 In conducting his or her investigation, the Recipient may enlist inside or outside legal, accounting, human resources or other advisors and may also refer the matter to the Audit Committee.

-4. The Recipient should comply with all rules, regulations and legislation in conducting his or her investigation and should take all reasonable efforts to seek to keep the complaint and investigation confidential, if requested or required.
+3. The Recipient should comply with all rules, regulations, and legislation in conducting his or her investigation and should take all reasonable efforts to keep the complaint and investigation confidential, if requested or required.
 In certain circumstances, the Corporation may be required to disclose matters relating to material infractions of financial matters or other matters in accordance with securities laws or stock exchange rules.
 In such cases the Recipient may be required to make adequate disclosure in a timely and appropriate matter.

-5. All investigations should be conducted efficiently, taking into account the nature and complexity of the issues involved.
+4. All investigations should be conducted efficiently, taking into account the nature and complexity of the issues involved, and the Recipient may, if applicable, refer the investigation to an external third party for further review and investigation.

-6. Periodically, the Director of Internal Audit will report to the Audit Committee and the Corporation's external auditors the aggregate number of complaints received (including complaints received by the Senior Director, Human Resources), investigations conducted and the outcome of those complaints and investigations.
+5. Periodically, the Head of Risk Management and Internal Audit will report to the Audit Committee and the Corporation’s external auditors the aggregate number of complaints received (including complaints received by the Head of Human Resources), investigations conducted and the outcome of those complaints and investigations.
 The Audit Committee may also discuss such complaints with the directors of the Corporation where appropriate.

-7. The Director of Internal Audit or Senior Director, Human Resources should promptly report to the Audit Committee any complaint that is well-founded and that may have material adverse consequences for the Corporation.
+6. The Head of Risk Management and Internal Audit or the Head of Human Resources should promptly report to the Audit Committee any complaint that is well-founded and that may have material adverse consequences for the Corporation.

-8. The Chair of the Audit Committee will investigate all complaints received or escalated under this Policy and will provide a report to the full Audit Committee.
+7. The Chair of the Audit Committee will investigate all complaints received or escalated under this Policy and will provide a report to members of the Audit Committee.
 The Chair of the Audit Committee will determine whether a further review or investigation is required and will be free, in his or her discretion, to consult with any director, officer or employee to discuss the complaint and to engage outside experts including auditors, legal counsel or other advisors to assist in the investigation.
-The results of any further review or investigation will be reported to the full Audit Committee.
+The results of any further review or investigation will be reported to the Audit Committee.

 Section 7.
 Complaints from third parties regarding financial matters